zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/applicationdevelopment-labguide.md

  ![](./media/image_2.png)

- &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure B.2 – Services Plus

-2. The “Create Connection” wizard starts by asking for the source of the connection; for this lab we will choose “Define by Endpoint” for the connections created.
+*  The “Create Connection” wizard starts by asking for the source of the connection; for this lab we will choose “Define by Endpoint” for the connections created.
 Please click “Define by Endpoint” to continue.

  ![](./media/image_3.png)

-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure B.4 – Define by Endpoint

-3. The wizard will then ask for specifics about the endpoint.
+*  The wizard will then ask for specifics about the endpoint.

  ![](./media/image_4.png)

- &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure B.5.1 – Wizard URL

  Provide the “Method” (GET), “URL” (from course specifications), and “Action Hint” (Get Many) then click “Next” to continue.
 This